 IS-230.b Fundamentals of Emergency Management:

-all hazards.
-This is the first course in the Federal Emergency Management
+This course is the first introductory course in the Federal Emergency

 National Response Framework, An Introduction: